lpitts1/CSC-450-Group-Project/README.md

 # CSC-450-Group-Project
 ## Requirements
-- Windows with Python 3 and Git on PATH, or
+- Windows with Python 3.14.2 or later and Git on PATH, or
-- Linux
+- Ubuntu 24.04 or later
 ## Setup
 ### Windows
 ```